pester/Pester/README.md

 }
 ```

-Consider settings the check statically into a global readonly variable (much like `$IsWindows`), or caching the response for a while.
+Consider settings the check statically into a global read-only variable (much like `$IsWindows`), or caching the response for a while.
 Are you in this situation?
 Get in touch via the channels mentioned in [Questions?](#questions).

 #### Review your usage of TestCases